torquebox/torquebox.org/news/2012-03-28-torquebox-openshift.md

 clojure/`.
 Don't want the example Java app?
 Just `rm -r src` and `rm pom.xml`.

-How many applications can you deploy to this single OpenShift instance?
+How many applications can you deploy to this TorqueBox server?
 I don't know - it all depends on the size of your applications and how much memory they ultimately consume.
 Give it a shot and let us know!

-And, don't forget that you get multiple OpenShift instances for free - so far we've been deploying all these applications to a single one.
+Don't forget that you can always start up a second TorqueBox server with a separate URL by following the instructions in [polyglot-openshift-example] again and passing different arguments to `rhc app create`.

 See the potential?
+How much money could you save on PaaS hosted applications by switching to TorqueBox and OpenShift?